 Dr. Betty Wambui, Assistant professor with a dual appointment in Africana and Latino Studies and Women's and Gender Studies received her Ph.D. in Philosophy from Binghamton University and her M.A. from the University of Nairobi.
 Her areas of specialization within social and political philosophy include African philosophies, feminist philosophies, critical race theories and critical legal studies, social contract theory, and discrimination and morality.
 She is a member of the Women's Caucus of the African Studies Association and the executive board of the New York African Studies Association.
-Her most recent publication is "Testing Conversations: Women, children, goats and land" in Listening to Ourselves: A Multilingual Anthology of African Philosophy edited by Chike Jeffers (2011).
-She teaches courses including Intro to ALS; Race, Class, Gender, Culture; Race, Gender and Law; Gender, Power and Difference; and Transnational Feminisims, among others.
+Her most recent publication is "Testing Conversations: Women, children, goats and land" in Listening to Ourselves: A Multilingual Anthology of African Philosophy edited by Chike Jeffers (2013).
+Dr. Wambui is on the excutive board of the New York State Africana Studies Association/NYASA, and the Women's Caucus of the African Studies Association/ASA.
+For the year 2014-15 she is on sabbatical with a grant from the UUP/SUNY Drescher Award.
+She teaches courses including Intro to ALS; Marked Bodies; Race, Class, Gender, Culture; Race, Gender and Law; Gender, Power and Difference; and Transnational Feminisims, among others.

 265 Fitzelle Hall